CyberOneTechnologies/log4jscanner/README.md

 Please ensure these utilities are installed and accessible in your PATH.

-### Python Install Requirements
+### Install Dependancies
-You can install the Python dependencies with pip:
+You can install the dependancies on Kali or Debian system with the following commands.

 ```
-pip install -r requirements.txt
+sudo apt-get install curl gau httpx anew -y
 ```